-When talking about failure and why failure isn’t necessarily a bad thing, we need to focus on the fact that failure helps us to build a positive attitude.
+When talking about failure and why failure isn’t necessarily bad, we need to focus on the fact that failure helps us build a positive attitude.

 When things don’t go our way, we can either wallow in self-pity and feel sorry for ourselves and bitter at the universe for not giving us what we want, or we can adopt a positive attitude and outlook on life.

 Okay, failing will suck, but if we think logically, we can look at the fact that, statistically, the more we try, the more likely we are to succeed and get to where we need to be eventually.